Ossington

 Contrada is an intimate date-night spot offering shareable fare like hamachi crudo, burrata toast and elevated mains like crab-and-roe-stuffed anolini, or halibut alla vignarola with sorrel, fava beans, asparagus and mustard greens.

 Pro tip: if you’re looking for one of the best gelato spots in Little Italy, Toronto, make a stop at Sicilian Sidewalk Café, the city’s oldest authentic gelato shop.
-Other cafés worth a visit include Café Diplomatico (which revolutionized outdoor dining in Toronto when it opened in 1968) and Snakes & Lattes board game café.
+Or order an affogato at the neighbourhood’s unofficial town square.
+Other cafés worth a visit include Café Diplomatico (which revolutionized outdoor dining in Toronto when it opened in 1968), and a must-visit for soccer viewing parties that spill onto the sidewalk.

 Karyn Ruiz of Lilliput Hats is one of Canada’s finest milliners.
 Most famously, Ruiz’s intricate feather-trimmed designs were worn by Gord Downie during The Tragically Hip’s final tour.
 Drop by her atelier to find your own handmade Panama, beret or fascinator.